golebier/SLaW.ScrapLearnAndWatch/README.md

 --------------------------------------------------------------------------------
 TODO:

-1. prapare project

-2. prepare tdd based flow from begining

-3. move DB part as REST api, at first bash logic will do all but REST api will take DB part in bash part this is done in three different steps, so:
+-. move DB part as REST api, at first bash logic will do all but
+    REST api will take DB part
+    in bash part this is done in three different steps, so:

- a) DB/REST for Newst Content
+ -) DB/REST for Newst Content

- b) DB/REST for Choosen Content Base URLs
+ -) DB/REST for Choosen Content Base URLs

- c) DB/REST for Choosen Content to be fetched
+ -) DB/REST for Choosen Content to be fetched

-4. basic UI // add more
+-. basic UI // add more

-5. Automate // add more
+-.
+Automate // add more
 --------------------------------------------------------------------------------
 Done:

++. prapare project

++. prepare tdd based flow from begining